 In addition to the common skin flushing, histamine rash, runny, stuffy or sneezy nose, watery eyes and churning gut, symptoms of enzyme imbalance vary.
 Because histamine also influences neurotransmitters, DAO deficient or histamine intolerant people may also experience:

 If any of these tend to strike after you eat certain high histamine foods, you may have a histamine intolerance or DAO deficiency.

 It's hard to say which foods will cause these debilitating symptoms in you until you eat them.
 The following foods have been shown to commonly cause an overload of histamine:

-While elimination diets can help reduce histamine load, they are difficult to develop and maintain; and in many cases are only marginally effective.
+While histamine elimination diets can help reduce histamine load, they are difficult to develop and maintain; and in many cases are only marginally effective.
 Supplementing with Umbrellux® DAO can support a low-histamine diet and can help many people avoid dietary restrictions altogether.

 Some foods can help the body process histamine and defend against histamine reactions.
 These foods include:

 While these foods can be helpful, they do not provide a true solution to Histamine Intolerance.
-And while most people find histamine elimination diets too restrictive, they can also interfere with proper nutrition.
+And while most people find histamine elimination and histamine free diets too restrictive, they can also interfere with proper nutrition.
 That's why, rather than eliminating the foods you like to eat, you may find that you can manage your imbalance by increasing your DAO enzyme levels daily.

 You don't have to give up the healthy, tasty foods you love and the nutrition they provide.
 You can supplement your enzyme levels with Umbrellux® DAO.
 This patented DAO enzyme has been clinically tested and found to break down food-derived histamine in the digestive tract.
 Umbrellux® DAO is not absorbed and does not have systemic activity - which means it stays in your gut where it belongs.